Text and Photographs by Chris Marais

 More than 100 kilometres west on the R64, we drove into Griquatown in the vanguard of a massive summer storm.
 Suddenly, the temperatures went icy and a chill wind ripped through the little town.

 The child begging outside the Tiger’s Eye Hotel on the main road offered to read us a short poem for the few cents.
-We gave him a handful of biscuits instead and headed off to Earth Treasures to buy a sackful of semi-precious stones.
+We gave him a handful of biscuits instead.

 Driving into Upington, we had finally come to the heart of Gordonia.
-Upington has all the signs of a boom town, and tourism is the reason.
+Upington has all the signs of a boom town, mainly because of tourism and mining.
 Whether you’re going to the Kgalagadi Transfrontier Park, Namibia, Namaqualand or Cape Town from this region, chances are you’re going to fill up in Upington.

 Once in the Kgalagadi Transfrontier Park, our first sighting of massed gemsbok (oryx) filling the horizon was followed by an evening parade of jackals, cheetah, ostrich, a pygmy falcon and a caracal cat.
 Then a Brueghel frieze of golden-lit wildebeest, springbok and a secretary bird, mysteriously tangled in a tree.